knitcodemonkey/processes/communication_skills/proposals_presentations_storytelling.md

 > Storytelling, a primitive art, is as old as the beginning of mankind.
 People want to receive what's out there in the form of stories, not just facts, opionion, analysis. ~ Lee Gutkind

+# Universal Tips

+- Understand the motivations of your audience, and target their needs
+- People buy emotions, not logic.
+Tell the story that creates the desired emotion.
+- Add your data sources and references to the presenter notes
+  - You don’t need to put them on the screen.
+This will help you access that data easily when questions are asked, but save space on the slides, and audience mental capacity for more important info.

+# Conference Talks and Presentations

 - Define the one sentence you want everyone to remember after the presentation is over.
   - Write this down on a sticky note, and keep it front and center when designing slides
   - If the information doesn’t directly correlate with that sentence, or move the story forward, delete it
 - Groups of 3
   - Humans can only remember a max of 5 things at a time, with the ideal number being closer to 3
   - Have no more than 3 main points with no more than 3 sub-points.
-- Add your data sources and references to the presenter notes
-  - You don’t need to put them on the screen.
-This will help you access that data easily when questions are asked, but save space on the slides, and audience mental capacity for more important info.

-## Template for Formulating a Presentation Proposal
+# Template for Formulating a Proposal

+## Proposal to committee or leadership

 [PDF Template - Formulating a Proposal](/media/[template]_formulating_a_proposal.pdf)